-If the Campus Resource Officer and/or administration determine that a situation or criminal activity presents a serious or continuing threat to the campus community a timely warning will be issued.
+If the Campus Resource Officer and/or TSJC administrator determine that a situation or criminal activity presents a serious or continuing threat to the campus community a timely warning will be issued.
 Pre-developed messages are prepared to be pushed out quickly in the event a timely warning needs to be issued.
 Departments that can push out a timely warning include the Campus Resource Officer, IT, Marketing and Communications and Senior Administrators.
-The warning will be issued through any and all of the following campus systems: The college e-mail system, the Notify Me system and the campus phone system.
+The warning will be issued through any and all of the following campus systems: the college e-mail system, text messages, phone intercom system announcements and the campus phone system.

-Every year staff and faculty are given a Crisis Management Guide in the event of a catastrophic event or crisis (Appendix A).
-The Crisis Management Guide is reviewed by the Safety Committee and reviewed and approved by the College Council in conjunction with the CCCS Legal Department, on an annual basis.
+Every year staff and faculty are provided a Crisis Management Guide.
+The Crisis Management Guide is reviewed by the Safety Committee and reviewed and approved by the College Council on an annual basis.
 The Guide outlines the call list for notification and members of the crisis management team.
 When a serious incident occurs, a call to 9-1-1 should be made.
 After notifying law enforcement, a report should be made to the senior administrator identified on the Crisis Management Guide.
 When a report is made of a serious incident, the Crisis Management Team will connect immediately via telephone, with the senior person on each campus taking the lead role.
-Team members are identified on the Crisis Management Guide.